A Markov Random Field model for Hypergraph-based Machine Learning: Data-generating processes for hypergraphs

+We start by introducing the fundamental assumption of our hypergraph Markov random field.
+Building upon this assumption, we represent the relationship between nodes and hyperedges in the feature space through an incidence graph.
+Finally, leveraging this incidence graph, we present the probabilistic formulation of our hypergraph Markov random field\footnote{The model is ``Markovian'' in the sense that the nodes and hyperedges are conditionally independent of the other nodes and hyperedges given their directly connected components in a node-edge connection.}.
+This formulation characterises the distribution of node and hyperedge features within a hypergraph as a multivariate Gaussian distribution.

-\textbf{Motivation and definition.} To infer hypergraph structures from node features without labelled data as supervision, we need to establish a prior that characterises the criteria by which nodes with certain features can be connected by a hyperedge.
-To do so, we propose a novel hypergraph smoothness prior: \textit{features of nodes in a hyperedge are highly correlated and this correlation results from their relation to the features of the hyperedge encompassing them.} One interpretation of this assumption is that, if we treat each hyperedge as a virtual node whose features have the same dimension as the node features, then in a hyperedge nodes are assumed to be correlated with the corresponding virtual node.
+\textbf{Assumption.} To characterise the criteria by which nodes with certain features can be connected via a hyperedge, we assume that: \textit{the features of nodes in a hyperedge are highly correlated via the features of the hyperedge connecting them.} One real-world example satisfying this assumption is a hypergraph of scientific collaboration where nodes represent authors and features the author's research interests, and hyperedges represent papers and features the paper's research topic; See~\Cref{fig:smoothness_prior} for an illustrative example.